rafat/plasmasolidity/README.md

 # plasmasolidity

-Very simple contract that accepts a uint256 number and increments it by 1 when function increment() is executed.
+Very simple contract that accepts a uint256 number at deployment, returns the integer value when get() is executed and increments it by 1 when function increment() is executed.

 Contract
 0x194031051db4b9749dd51591c6c8a2aadc5222d08bae73e6673f22fb828492e1